Parakramabahu I: Legacy and issues

-During his reign, Sinhalese power contributed to the destabilizing of the Chola dynasty of south India; and Sinhalese forces continued to have a presence in Rameswaram till the end of the 12th century, or so.
-There are also records of Sinhala victories until well into the reign of King Nissanka Malla (1187–1196).
+During his reign, Sinhalese power failed to contribute to the destabilizing of the Chola dynasty of south India thus the Parākramabāhu's designs had been totally frustrated and his candidates steadily kept out of the Madura kingdom.
+Repeated expeditions of his forces on the mainland had been successfully met and in spite of temporary victories, the ruler of Ceylon had lost heavily in the fighting and his military and naval resources had been greatly damaged.That under Rājādhirāja the Cõļa empire continued to retain the same proportions as under Rājarāja II may be inferred from the provenance of his inscriptions which are found in Nellore and Kāļahasti and Nandalūr.
+Sinhalese forces continued to have a presence in Rameswaram till the end of the reign of Nissanka Malla.
+There are also records of Sinhala presence in Rameswaram until well into the reign of King Nissanka Malla (1187–1196).

 Furthermore the sheer size and extent of the king's construction projects can still be seen in Polonnaruwa today, as well as in the various carvings dotted around the country vaunting the accomplishments of the "Great King".
 However such success came at a price.
 Relentless warfare took its toll on the country and taxation was high under his reign and high-value coinage all but disappeared towards the end of his rule, a sign of increasing poverty.

 His other weakness was the lack of restraint in his spending, taking Sri Lanka to greater heights that it had reached in a long time, but exhausting the island's resources in the process.